 The Ph.D. program requires the student and Advisory Committee include a minimum of 15 credit hours of research tools appropriate for the student's goals.
-The research tools credit hours count toward the total coursework requirement of 54 or 84 credit hrs.
+The research tools credit hours count toward the total coursework requirement of 54 or 84 credit hours.
 Courses qualifying as research tools are those in which a student learns a technical skill that is useful and relevant to their scientific research.
 Examples include courses in which statistical analysis, computer programming, field or laboratory instrumentation, field or laboratory techniques are learned.
-Additional details on suggested research tools courses offered through the Emphasis Area program can be found the POS forms.
-The specific research tools courses are approved by the Advisory Committee and the COA Chair.
-The research tools must be listed on the POS and then submitted to the Graduate School for final approval.
-Evaluation of competency in research tools will be assessed through the student's grades in relevant coursework, and by the Advisory Committee during the qualifying and comprehensive exams as well as the final dissertation defense.
+The specific research tools courses are approved by the Advisory Committee and the Associate Director.
+Evaluation of competency in research tools will be assessed through the student's grades in relevant coursework and by the Advisory Committee during the qualifying and comprehensive exams as well as the final dissertation defense.